Post-Traumatic Stress Disorder: Living in Fear is No Fun

 Do you experience fear in large spaces, small spaces, or spaces painted green?
 Does the smell of a Christmas tree dredge up memories of painful holidays in your past?
 Are you easily startled?
 Do carry around guilt for years, decades – a lifetime?

-The brain switches to the “fight or flee” mode we’ve inherited from our ancestors, even though there’s nothing to fight or flee from.
+The brain switches to the “fight or flees” mode we’ve inherited from our ancestors, even though there’s nothing to fight or flee from.
 Many PTSD sufferers are on high alert even when there’s no danger.
 That heightened sensitivity to benign stimuli is tiring.
-Over years, these people live a very “confined” life.
-Their worlds shrink to their own homes, or even a room within the home.
+Over the years, these people live a very “confined” life.
+Their worlds shrink to their own homes or even a room within the home.